oar-team/oar-scheduler-redox/README.md

 ### Usage in Python

-You can use the library in internal mode, or in (almost) external mode, called mixed mode.
+You can use the library in internal mode, or in external mode, called mixed mode.
+A full python implementation is available on the OAR3 branch [redox](https://github.com/oar-team/oar3/tree/redox).
-Look at the oar3 python source code to see how to use it.
-In oar3, the mixed mode is implemented to be used in replacement of the internal scheduler.
+In OAR3, the mixed mode is implemented to be used in replacement of the internal scheduler.

 External mode: